How do I make custom DNS records?

 What is a DNS Record?

 A DNS record points specific parts of your DNS to a domain or IP.
 For example, we have many users that subscribe to Google Apps.
 If you want to use Google's mail servers for your email instead of InMotion Hosting's, you will need to point your MX records to Google's mail servers.
 Google will provide you with these records.
-They also have a service you can use to point calendar.yourdomain.com to the Google Calendar application.
+They also have a service you can use to point calendar.example.com to the Google Calendar application.
 This requires that you add "calendar" as a CNAME record, and Google will provide you with the necessary settings.

 How long do DNS changes Take?